emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-resource-paths.md

 ##### Theory

 ## 3. HTTP Resource (Paths)
+This microlearning focuses on the theoretical part of HTTP Resources regardless of a specific implementation in eMagiz.
+In the microlearnings that will come, we will use this theoretical knowledge when we configure our API Gateway further.

 When determining the correct resource path to expose to the outside world start at what you want to make publicly available.
 For example, when you want to make it possible for external parties to retrieve a collection of orders without any filter a valid resource path can be:
 - /orders